KPZ Equation from non-simple variations on open ASEP

-Again, let us somewhat precisely introduce open-ASEP as another continuous-time stochastic process. \begin{itemize} \item First, we introduce open-ASEP on the half-space $\Z_{\geq 1}$. \begin{itemize} \item Again, consider any particle configuration on $\Z_{\geq 1}$ subject to the constraint that each site hosts at most one particle.
-The system of particles performs jointly independent simple random walks on $\Z_{\geq 1}$ with the "weak" right-wards asymmetry subject to preventing any attempt jumps onto already-occupied sites. \item Additionally consider annihilation-creation interactions at the site $1 \in \Z_{\geq 1}$.
+Since the work of Bertini-Giacomin in \cite{BG}, an open problem became to establish the same result but for variations on ASEP, replacing the simple random walk for the individual particles with random walks whose step distributions admit long-range jumps; see the list of ``Big Picture Questions" from the workshop on the KPZ equation from the American Institute of Mathematics in 2013.
+Assuming the restrictive assumption of beginning the particle system at an invariant measure, this was achieved in \cite{GJ16}.
+Concerning generic initial data, such a universality result was ultimately established in \cite{Y} by localizing certain aspects of the analysis in \cite{GJ16}; for the maximal jump-length less than or equal to 3, however, it was achieved by much simpler means in \cite{DT}.
+Meanwhile, in work of Corwin-Shen in \cite{CS}, the authors analyze interface fluctuations for open-ASEP, which is a variation of ASEP on the half-space with additional boundary interactions.
+In particular, in \cite{CS} the authors establish a KPZ limit with boundary conditions determined by the boundary interactions in the particle system.
+This was furthered in \cite{P} for a wider family of allowable boundary interactions.
+For more detailed discussion of open-ASEP, we refer the reader to both \cite{CS,P}.
+Again, let us somewhat precisely introduce open-ASEP as another continuous-time stochastic process. \begin{itemize}[leftmargin=*] \item First, we introduce open-ASEP on the half-space $\Z_{\geq 1}$.
+Again, consider any particle configuration on $\Z_{\geq 1}$ subject to the constraint that each site hosts at most one particle.
+The system of particles performs jointly independent simple random walks on $\Z_{\geq 1}$ with ``weak" right-wards asymmetry subject to preventing any attempt jumps onto already-occupied sites.
+Additionally consider annihilation-creation interactions at the site $1 \in \Z_{\geq 1}$.